Workplace Environment

 |

-Coordination with industrial physicians and public health nurses
+Coordination with occupational health physicians and public health nurses

 Raising awareness for better health

-We have set up a massage room for employees, with the aim of promoting health by focusing on recovering from fatigue and alleviating stress.
-We also have in-house physiotherapists available for employees to use, in an effort to expand the employment of people with disabilities.
+We have set up massage rooms for employees with the aim of promoting health by focusing on recovering from fatigue and alleviating stress.
+We also have in-house physiotherapists available for employees to use in an effort to expand the employment of people with disabilities.

 Freedom of association and collective bargaining

 The Daifuku Group recognizes and supports the freedom of association and the exercise of collective bargaining rights by our employees.
 The Daifuku Labor Union (formed in February 1948) covers all domestic employees apart from managers and those who are stipulated in the labor-management agreement.
-As of March 31, 2022, there are 2,668 union members, and the unionization rate of employees is 83.3%.
-Since the union was formed, labor-management relations have been very amicable, with labor and management cooperating in efforts, including regular consultations between management and labor union representatives, to develop Daifuku's business.
+As of December 31, 2024, there were 2,970 union members, and the unionization rate of employees is 77.8%.* Since the union was formed, labor-management relations have been very amicable, with management and labor union representatives holding regular consultations as well as cooperating together in efforts to develop Daifuku’s business.

 Times held | Main issues | |